McKelvey-Engineering-CSE/adapt_fpga/README.md

 ### Data sets

-Sample data packet (`EventStream.dat`) and pedestal value (`peds.dat`) files from the front-end ALPHA ASIC are included in the repository.
+Sample data packet, `EventStream.dat`, and pedestal value, `peds.dat`, files from the front-end ALPHA ASIC are included in the repository.

 ## Installation